guicaulada/lua-prom-client/README.md

 See [prom-client/metrics](lib/metrics) for a list of all metrics.

+Pull requests to help implement more recommended metrics are welcome.

 `collectDefaultMetrics` optionally accepts a config object with following entries:

 - `prefix` an optional prefix for metric names.
 Default: no prefix.